Vila Real Bridge

 The Corgo Viaduct (Viaduto do Corgo) is a viaduct in Portugal.
 It is located in the Vila Real District, crossing the Corgo River.
 It is part of the A4 highway.
 Vila Real Bridge has a concrete deck, with the 300 m main span supported by two pylons.
 It carries four lanes of road traffic on its 28 m deck.

 It has the highest deck, at about 230 m above the Corgo River, among concrete-deck bridges cable-stayed in the central plain.

+This bridge is ranked 56th highest in the world, 4th highest in Europe, and the highest and 5th longest in Portugal.